janvaniperen/jvicom/content/projects/_index.md

 ---
-title: "Projects"
+title: "Work & Projects"
 description: "Work and personal projects in food supply chains and technology"
 type: "projects"
 layout: "list"
 ---

 A collection of work and personal projects in food supply chains, technology, and business development.